Softnet-Free/.github/profile/README.md

 * [Softnet ASN.1 Codec (Java)](https://github.com/softnet-free/asn1codec-java) / This is a repo for the Softnet ASN.1 codec written in Java.
 Softnet uses it to represent data in the ASN.1 DER format for transmitting over a network.
 This tool can also be used to encode/decode application data for transmitting over a network, although you can use any other format, such as JSON;

 * [The Developer Guide to Softnet ASN.1 Codec (Java)](https://softnet-free.github.io/asn1codec-java/) / This guide explains how to use **Softnet ASN.1 Codec (Java)** in the application development;

-* [The User Guide to Softnet Management System](https://softnet-free.github.io/softnet-ms/)" / This guide explains how to perform administration tasks on devices and clients that utilize the Softnet platform.

 ## A brief description of the platform